 It is so named because it can produce ripe fruit by July 4 (Independence Day in the USA) in the typical climate.
 Even in regions with the shortest growing seasons, the plant has been known to yield red tomatoes by early July.

 Fourth of July was bred by Burpee, which maintains exclusive distribution rights.
 As with other hybrids, the variety’s parentage remains a well-guarded industry secret.
-(Get Fourth of July tomato seeds and plants.)

 The fruit’s main attractions are its early arrival, its dependability, disease resistance, and the sheer volume of fruit it produces.
 Even for an early tomato, critics agree, Fourth of July has a better-than-average taste.
 The only drawbacks mentioned regularly about this tomato are thicker-than-normal skin and occasional cracking.

-Fourth of July ripens 49 days after being set out in the garden.
+The Fourth of July tomato ripens 49 days after being set out in the garden.
 Plant seedlings by May 15 – certainly no later than Memorial Day, the last Monday in May – in order to pick ripened fruit by early July.
 Take precautions in areas that still have chilly overnight temperatures by using row covers or Wall-O-Water covers at night.